TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.760 (2020-08-25) =
+* Feature: allow to exclude figure captions from word count.
+* Fix: word count would not get immediately updated if post cache was enabled and post was edited.

 = 2.759 (2020-08-17) =
 * Fixed: excluding from words count *blockquote* and *pre* tags would not work if tag had some html attributes.